hiMolika/flashcard_generator/README.md

 2. Configure Settings

-Select your subject area (Biology, History, CS, etc.)
+Select your subject area (Biology, History, Maths, etc.)
 Choose the number of flashcards to generate (10-25)

 3. Input Content